 Test preparation materials, test registration and additional information regarding current Mississippi State Board of Education approved Praxis assessments are available at: https://www.ets.org/praxis/ms/overview.
 Test preparation materials, test registration and additional information regarding the Mississippi Foundations of Reading assessment is available at: https://www.ms.nesinc.com/.

 Also, the most up-to-date information regarding discontinued tests and/or adjusted score policy is provided in the Guidelines for Mississippi Educator Licensure K-12.
 If the discontinued assessment in question is not listed in that section or the acceptance date has expired, you must meet requirements in effect on the day that your complete application is received in the Division of Educator Licensure.
 Current requirements may be access via the following web link: https://www.ets.org/praxis/ms/test-takers/plan-your-test/licensure/requirements.html.

 How do I request a copy of my Praxis or National Teacher’s Exam (NTE) scores?

 To request documentation of test scores that are no longer available for request through the testing company, you may complete a Test Score Report form and upload it to your educator licensure management account.

 A Mississippi Educator license can be renewed with coursework, CEU’s, SEMI’s, or Completion of the National Board process achieved within the renewal cycle of the educator’s license.

-- Career Level Administrator: 70 SEMI’s, 6 hours of coursework, 35 SEMI’s and 3 hours of coursework, Completion of a specialist or doctoral degree in educational administration/leadership, or Completion of the National Board process, Letter from the Public Employees’ Retirement System of Mississippi dated the current year of renewal or Valid standard out-of-state license submitted for renewal during the final year of the valid standard Mississippi license
+• Career Level Administrator: 70 SEMI’s, 6 hours of coursework, 35 SEMI’s and 3 hours of coursework, Completion of a specialist or doctoral degree in educational administration/leadership, Completion of the National Board process, Letter from the Public Employees’ Retirement System of Mississippi dated the current year of renewal or Valid standard out-of-state license submitted for renewal during the final year of the valid standard Mississippi license

 How do I reinstate my license?